oraclize/docs/source/includes/_ethereum.md

 * `proofStorage_IPFS`

-For example, `oraclize_setProof(proofType_TLSNotary)` will return the full TLSNotary Proof bytes as the proof argument in the callback transaction.
-If instead `oraclize_setProof(proofType_TLSNotary | proofStorage_IPFS)` is used, then Provable will return only the base58-decoded IPFS multihash as the proof argument.
+For example, `provable_setProof(proofType_TLSNotary)` will return the full TLSNotary Proof bytes as the proof argument in the callback transaction.
+If instead `provable_setProof(proofType_TLSNotary | proofStorage_IPFS)` is used, then Provable will return only the base58-decoded IPFS multihash as the proof argument.
 To obtain the IPFS multihash, the bytes must be encoded to base58.
-The method `oraclize_setProof` can be executed in the constructor, becoming a contract-wide lasting setting, or it can be set directly before a specific query is to be made.
-Authenticity proofs can be disabled by calling `oraclize_setProof(proofType_NONE)`.
-Smart contract developer should be aware that the helper method `oraclize_setProof` is an internal function of usingOraclize, and therefore it must be included specifically in their smart contract at compile time, before deployment.
+The method `provable_setProof` can be executed in the constructor, becoming a contract-wide lasting setting, or it can be set directly before a specific query is to be made.
+Authenticity proofs can be disabled by calling `provable_setProof(proofType_NONE)`.
+Smart contract developer should be aware that the helper method `provable_setProof` is an internal function of usingProvable, and therefore it must be included specifically in their smart contract at compile time, before deployment.
 The following builds on our previous example: